Legal Marijuana Now Party: Minnesota

 In 2014, Dan Vacek ran for Minnesota Attorney General as the Legal Marijuana Now candidate and got 57,604 votes, qualifying the party to be officially recognized and to receive public funding from the state.

 Minnesota Legal Marijuana Now nominated candidates by petition to appear on the ballot for the November 6, 2018 election.

 Their candidate for State Auditor, Michael Ford, received 5.3% of the vote qualifying the party to be an official major party in the state.
 This gave Legal Marijuana Now candidates ballot access without having to petition.

-In 2020, the Minnesota Legal Marijuana Now candidate for United States Senator received 190,154 votes, more than any other such third party candidate in the U.S. During the 2020 election campaign, Democratic Party leaders said that the Legal Marijuana Now Party made it harder for Democratic candidates to win in Minnesota.
+In 2020, the Minnesota Legal Marijuana Now candidate for United States Senator extended ballot access for the Minnesota party through 2024 by receiving 190,154 votes, more than any other such third-party candidate in the U.S. During the 2020 election campaign, Democratic Party leaders said that the Legal Marijuana Now Party made it harder for Democratic candidates to win in Minnesota.
 A St. Cloud Times analysis of votes cast in the 2020 general election in Minnesota found that Legal Marijuana Now candidates might have helped DFL candidates in swing districts, by pulling a larger number of votes from Republican candidates.

 Paula Overby was nominated by Minnesota Legal Marijuana Now Party, in 2022, to run for U.S. Representative from the 2nd congressional district.
 Overby, an information technology director, had previously been nominated by Legal Marijuana Now for the 2nd district, in 2020, after candidate Adam Weeks' untimely death.
-Overby’s platform included marijuana legalization and universal Medicare.
+Overby's platform included marijuana legalization and universal Medicare.
 On October 5, 2022, Overby died during recovery in a hospital following emergency surgery for a heart valve condition.
 Minnesota Secretary of State Steve Simon stated that Overby's name would remain on the ballot, and the election would go ahead as scheduled.
 Without remedy for replacing their deceased nominee, under state law, Legal Marijuana Now Party encouraged supporters to cast their votes for Overby.
 The dead candidate won 10,728 votes in the race.

-Scholars have credited the work of Minnesota Legal Marijuana Now with motivating the state Democratic Party to embrace the cause of cannabis legalization, after 2018.
+Scholars have credited the work of Minnesota Legal Marijuana Now! with motivating the state Democratic Party to prioritize cannabis legalization, in 2023.
+In 2024, the Minnesota Supreme Court ruled that Legal Marijuana Now! no longer qualified for major party ballot access under a 2023 law passed by the Minnesota Legislature, and LMNP candidates would be required to petition during the two week filing window in May.
+Edina, Minnesota author Anthony Walsh, who had launched an independent LMNP campaign for United States Representative a year earlier, was denied by Minnesota Secretary of State Simon for not having the 1,000 signatures needed by June 4, so Walsh instead ran a 2024 write-in campaign for Congress in CD-3.